huwlloyd-mmu/intro-to-c-/week2practical.md

 ### Task 1.
 Setting up Visual Studio

-* The startup prject, including the SFML library and the texture for the character, is on github.
+* The startup prject, including the SFML library and the texture for the character, is on GitHub.
 Using git is beyond the scope of this course (but is covered in another of the courses) so we will just download the whole thing.

-* Look at the top of this page for the blue "open on github" button.
+* Look at the top of this page for the blue "View on GitHub" button.
-* Clone this tab in your browser so you can see the instructions and the github page at the same time.
+* Duplicate this tab in your browser so you can see the instructions and the GitHub page at the same time.
-* Click the button to go to the github project.
+* Click the button to go to the GitHub project.
-* Click on "Clone or download", and choose "download zip archive".
+* Click on "Clone or Download", and choose "Download Zip Archive".
-* When your zip archive is ready, look inside it, find the "week2start" folder, and copy it onto the D: drive.
+* When your zip archive is ready, look inside it, find the "week2start" folder, and copy it onto the __D:__ drive.
 * Find the solution file (week2start.sln), double click it to open in visual studio, build anr run.

 If that all worked, you should have a blank window (title "MyGame").
 Hit escape to dismiss it.

 ### The Game class

-The __Game__ class deals with the basic interactions with SFML.
+The __Game__ class provided in the project deals with the basic interactions with SFML.
 You will notice it has three empty functions called __Init__, __Update__ and __Draw__.
 These are self-explanatory, and are where we will hook into to get all the game behaviour we want.
 The __Game__ class creates an object of class __sf::RenderWindow__.
 All SFML classes live in the __sf::__ namespace. __RenderWindow__ is a window that we can draw on.
 Other classes will need a __pointer__ to this window to be able to send it drawing commands; the __Game__ class provides this through the __GetSFMLWindow__ function.

 * Have a quick scan of the __Game__ class.
 It's hopefully fairly self-explanatory.